StefanoFochesatto/VI-AMR/README.md

 ### Main Methods

 - **UDO and VCES**: These directories contain the primary examples for the proposed methods outlined in the thesis.
-They serve as the core implementation of the Unstructured Dilation Operator (UDO) and Variational Complex Elasticity Solver (VCES).
+They serve as the core implementation of the Unstructured Dilation Operator (UDO) and Varable Coefficient Elliptic Smoothing (VCES).

 ### Numerical Results